Dr-Mx/bexhill-osm/README.md

  - Group POI result list with current open state
  - Detailed walking directions with Mapbox API
  - View suggested walking routes
- - Geolocate user and get walking directions from that point if within bounds of map
+ - Geolocate user and get walking directions from that point
- - View a histoic tour that shows various overlays on the map
+ - Histoic tour articles that link to various overlays on the map
  - Direct link to edit an element on OSM or leave a note
- - Share any current layer via a permalink
+ - Share map layers with permalink
+ - Various settings to adjust map display
+ - Debugging tools

 ## Attribution